 Signs of climate change are all around us.
-Ice caps are melting, sea levels are rising and extreme heat and other related events are happening more frequently.
+Ice caps are melting, sea levels are rising, and extreme heat and other weather-related events are happening more frequently.
 A rising chorus of experts say that getting ready for climate change catastrophes should include updating the infrastructure that helps keep cities and towns running across the globe.
-And we should probably be doing it right now.
+And we should be doing it right now.

 "We're at a place where we can't design based on the past anymore," says Constantine Samaras, who teaches civil and environmental engineering at Carnegie Mellon University.
 He points out that engineers and policymakers should focus on refurbishing infrastructure — buildings, highways, airports, dams, waste facilities and power grids — so that it's able to withstand new demands posed by the shifting climate.
 That means anticipating both what people will need as well as new environmental stresses that climate change may heap on the existing system.

-"All of these different parts of the infrastructure need to be designed to withstand extreme weather over the entire lifespan,” Samaras says.
+"All of these different parts of the infrastructure need to be designed to withstand extreme weather over the entire life span," Samaras says.
 U.S. infrastructure is already in desperate need of an update, even without accounting for the climate change threat.
-The country earned a D+ on the 2013 infrastructure report card issued by the American Society for Civil Engineers (ASCE).
+The country earned a D+ on the 2017 infrastructure report card issued by the American Society for Civil Engineers (ASCE).
 As it did in 2013 (the report card is released every four years), the ASCE gave low grades to the nation's bridges, dams, levees, ports and inland waterways, citing billions of dollars in long-overdue upgrades that will safeguard American lives and livelihoods over the next century.